A New Strategy!

-First, ten years of NATO in Afghanistan in three pictures:
+First allow me to present ten years of NATO in Afghanistan in three pictures:

-But the Pentagon never dealt with this issue honestly, just as they are not dealing with their impending evisceration honestly.
+The Pentagon never dealt with this issue honestly, just as they are not dealing with their impending evisceration honestly.
 Witness this bit of complete nonsense: Pentagon Says Two-War Strategy Not likely To Be Scrapped.
 Talk about living in denial.

 Richard Fernandez explains the inevitable here: